lilNewbie/Automatic-License-Plate-Recognition/README.md

 **VD-results** and **LPD-results** contain graphs obtained while training the Vehicle Detection and License Plate detection models respectively

 ## Using the model
+- Clone the repository and add the input video file.
-Run the start.py file.
+- Run the start.py file.
-The path of the video file must be given as input initially.
+- The path of the video file must be given as input initially.
-Check the log.csv file for the results.
+- Check the log.csv file for the results.

 ## Improvements
 - better datasets to train the YOLO models to maximise performance.